Tracing Intricate Cues in Dialogue: Joint Graph Structure and Sentiment Dynamics for Multimodal Emotion Recognition: Introduction

-The principal contributions of this work are as follows: \begin{itemize} \item A unified multitask multimodal affective model called GraphSmile is proposed for both MERC and MSAC tasks.
-GraphSmile integrates multiple losses to achieve multitask synergistic optimization while upgrading its ability to synthesize the perception of various cues. \item The GSF module we designed not only ensures the full exploitation of cross-modal affective cues but also obviates potential conflicts arising from the fusion of multi-source data.
+The principal contributions of this work are as follows: \begin{itemize} \item A multitask multimodal affective model that unites graph structure and sentiment dynamics, GraphSmile, is proposed for both MERC and MSAC tasks.
+GraphSmile exploits multiple losses to achieve multitask synergistic optimization while upgrading its ability to synthesize the perception of various cues. \item The GSF module we designed not only ensures the full exploitation of cross-modal affective cues but also obviates potential conflicts arising from the fusion of multi-source data.
 This module also confers two additional benefits, i.e., it diminishes redundant connections within the graph and alleviates the over-smoothing issue prevalent in graph-based models. \item We develop a plug-and-play SDP module that can explicitly capture sentimental changes in dialogues, fostering the model's understanding of the dynamics of sentimental evolution while constraining the network parameters of the primary task. \item Extensive comparative experiments and ablation studies have been conducted on multimodal benchmark datasets.
 The empirical results have validated the superiority of GraphSmile in both MERC and MSAC tasks. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related_work} reviews the related efforts.
 Section~\ref{sec:methodology} provides a detailed exposition of the proposed GraphSmile.
 Sections~\ref{sec:experimental_setup} and~\ref{sec:experimental_result} constitute the experimental segment of our work.
 Section~\ref{sec:conclusion} summarizes this work.